C. W. Thornthwaite: Career

 Mather shared authorship with Thornthwaite in their 1955 monograph "The Water Balance", which was Thornthwaite's second major contribution to climatology, after Rational Classification.
 The water budget was a simple and easily used methodology for estimating water surpluses and runoff, and the difference between surpluses and runoff, to estimate the amount of water would recharge an aquifer.

 Thornthwaite was a professor of climatology at Johns Hopkins University from 1947 to 1955.

 Personal life

 Thornthwaite married Denzil Slentz in 1925.
 They had three daughters.
 When his wife died in 1962, he established the Charles Warren and Denzil Slentz Thornthwaite Memorial Scholarship Fund in her memory.
 The fund awards annual merit scholarships to students in meteorology and earth science at Central Michigan University.
+Thornthwaite died of cancer on June 11, 1963 in Arlington County, Virginia.